haskellfoundation/tech-proposals/proposals/0000-cabal-exact-printer.md

 And let the perfect not be the enemy of good.

-Another effort revolved around creating a seperate AST[^ast], which was against maintainer recommendation (because it'd make the issue even bigger), and then [abandoned](https://github.com/haskell/cabal/pull/9385).
+Another effort revolved around creating a seperate AST[^ast], which was against maintainer recommendation because it'd make the issue even bigger, and then [abandoned](https://github.com/haskell/cabal/pull/9385).
 They got discouraged because they received no maintainer feedback after [one and a half year](https://discourse.haskell.org/t/pre-proposal-cabal-exact-print/9582/2?u=jappie).